-These regulations set out what will happen if you are accused of an Academic Offence and the possible penalties that may be applied to you if you are found guilty.
+Part L of the University General Regulations sets out what will happen if you are accused of an Academic Offence and the possible penalties that may be applied to you if you are found guilty.

-Plagiarism: you have tried to pass someone else’s work off as your own, without referencing or citing its owner.
+- Plagiarism: you have tried to pass someone else’s work off as your own, without referencing or citing its owner.

-Cheating: taking notes into exams, copying off your neighbour, using equipment not permitted in the exam, getting hold of an exam paper before the exam.
+- Cheating: taking notes into exams, copying off your neighbour, using equipment not permitted in the exam, getting hold of an exam paper before the exam.

-Collusion: you work with another student on an assignment and then hand it in as your own/ the other student hands it in as their own work (doesn’t apply to assessments set as group work) – if proven both students will be penalised.
+- Collusion: you work with another student on an assignment and then hand it in as your own/ the other student hands it in as their own work (doesn’t apply to assessments set as group work) – if proven both students will be penalised.

-Misleading material: using data which has been invented or unfairly obtained, or using work which you have had assessed previously without referencing it.
-Paying or asking another person to write or assist with the work.
+- Misleading material: using data which has been invented or unfairly obtained or using work which you have had assessed previously without referencing it, paying or asking another person to write or assist with the work.

-How to avoid committing an academic offence:
+How to avoid committing an academic offence

 Any assignments not assigned as group work should be your work and yours alone.

-Extenuating circumstances cannot be used to excuse committing an academic offence – if something has happened which is affecting your ability to do your work then you can go to your tutor and negotiate an extension or hand in the work you have done, then apply to redo the work through extenuating circumstances.
+Extenuating circumstances cannot be used to excuse committing an academic offence.
+If something has happened which is affecting your ability to do your work then you can go to your tutor and negotiate an extension or hand in the work you have done, then apply to redo the work through extenuating circumstances.

 The University Academic Offences Committee will recommend to the Board of Examiners whether to restore the right to reassessment and you will receive one of 8 possible penalties:

-No action is taken
+- No action is taken

-You receive a warning
+- You receive a warning

-For undergraduate students, to allow an original pass mark given for the piece of assessed work or examination (“merit mark”) to stand, and to reduce by a single class the final award to be conferred at the conclusion of the programme of study.
+- For undergraduate students, to allow an original pass mark given for the piece of assessed work or examination (“merit mark”) to stand, and to reduce by a single class the final award to be conferred at the conclusion of the programme of study

 You will receive a stronger penalty if:

-You planned your offence
+- You planned your offence

-It isn’t your first academic offence
+- It isn’t your first academic offence

-You have stolen another student’s assessed work
+- You have stolen another student’s assessed work

-Your offence has had a negative impact on other students.
+- Your offence has had a negative impact on other students

-The penalty will also depend on what year of your course/type of course (e.g. undergraduate / postgraduate) you are on.
-Penalties for third year undergraduate students and postgraduates are more severe on the basis that by now you ought to know better.
-In the majority of cases if you are found guilty of an academic offence in your third year then you will not be able to graduate with an honours degree – that is three years of your hard work thrown away with both hands!
+In the majority of cases: If you are found guilty of an academic offence in the third year of your undergraduate programme, then you will not be able to graduate with an honours degree.
 Postgraduates will not receive the full postgraduate award.